 Modern politics is revolutionary politics.
 Indeed, revolution is a key part of modern politics.
 The modern reality of modern politics, since 1789, has produced the reality of revolution and social revolution as a major part of the progress and liberation of humanity.
 Indeed, revolution is the motor of history — the locomotive of history according to Marx — which pushes society forward in its development, due to the reality of class struggle.
-Indeed, modern politics first really emerged with the French Revolution of 1789.4 These economic struggles and political struggles give rise to modern political revolutions and modern social revolutions — such as bourgeois revolutions and workers’ revolutions.
-Bourgeois revolutions result in the development of Capitalism.
-Workers’ revolutions result in the development of Socialism.
+Indeed, modern politics first really emerged with the French Revolution of 1789.4 These economic struggles and political struggles give rise to modern political revolutions and modern social revolutions — such as bourgeois revolution and workers’ revolution.
+Bourgeois revolution results in the development of Capitalism.
+Workers’ revolution results in the development of Socialism.
 It is these two types of revolution which define modern politics and modern class struggle.
-The best examples of bourgeois revolutions are the English Revolution, the American Revolution, and the French Revolution.
-The best examples of workers’ revolutions are the Paris Commune and the Russian Revolution.
+The best examples of bourgeois revolution are the English Revolution, the American Revolution, and the French Revolution.
+The best examples of workers’ revolution are the Paris Commune and the Russian Revolution.
 Today the most revolutionary form of revolution is the working-class revolution — the workers’ revolution to achieve Socialism.
 While Capitalism managed to hold back Socialism, during much of the 19th century and much of the 20th century, the political reality of our own times remains the struggle for Socialism.
-The modern product of modern politics remains, quite clearly, in the early 21st century, based around the dynamic of class and class struggle — resulting in the need for the revolutionary transformation of society, from Capitalism to Socialism.
+The modern reality of modern politics remains, quite clearly, in the early 21st century, based around the dynamic of class and class struggle — resulting in the need for the revolutionary transformation of society, from Capitalism to Socialism.